Jnovacheck/SampleWork/README.md

 ---

- The starter code for this project was provided by Professor Leon Tabak, and parts of _guiEmailSender_ were writen entirly or in part by Jussi Kangasharju.
+ The starter code for this project was provided by Professor Leon Tabak, and starter code for the _guiEmailSender_ were created by Jussi Kangasharju.
+Starter code for _guiEmailSender_ can be found here [http://www.csc.villanova.edu/~schragge/CSC8560/mailagentprogram.html](http://www.csc.villanova.edu/~schragge/CSC8560/mailagentprogram.html)